Unexplained Abdominal Pain – Rae’s Story

 After my third visit there, one physician decided that gallstones were the issue.
 He admitted me, and I waited three days until the surgeon was available.
 I was afraid of surgery, my health not the best to begin with, but the knowledge that this would end the cycle of excruciating pain was what kept me strong.

 Recuperating from the surgery was no picnic, but I was free of the stomach issue, or so I was told.
 All it took was one roughage full meal to have me dialing 911, and awaiting the ambulance.
 It was so frightening and disheartening, but I hadn’t put two and two together yet; even worse, neither had the doctors.
-They all believed this was all part of the “recovery process” from the surgery, and my system trying to handle the digestion process without the gallbladder to do its job breaking food down with enzymes and directing it into my intestines.
+They all believed this was all part of the “recovery process” from the surgery, and my system trying to handle the digestion process without the gallbladder doing its job of breaking food down with enzymes and directing it into my intestines.

 Much later, it became apparent to all of us that my stomach issue was not resolved by surgery.
 In fact, the surgery had exacerbated my problem (origin still unknown).

 I then went to multiple GI specialists, “la crème de la crème,” who all were adamant that I had an issue, but no one could diagnose it.
 I soon found myself chasing pain clinics, and having tests of pure discomfort.
-I had MRIs and CT scans with and without dye; I swallowed markers to track my digestive system by x-ray, and swallowed other nasty stuff to clean my system the night before.
+I had MRIs and CT scans with and without dye; I swallowed markers to track my digestive system by X-ray and swallowed other nasty stuff to clean my system the night before.
 I underwent all of these tests and procedures to show the medical folk how my digestive tract worked, how fast it moved, what path it took, and other arcane data.
 I had endoscopies and colonoscopies.
 And still, I had to go to the ER again and again with the pain.
-The ER doctors took so many x-rays of my entire torso that I am surprised I don’t glow in the dark!
+The ER doctors took so many X-rays of my entire torso that I am surprised I don’t glow in the dark!

 So between tests, specialists, and pain clinics, I kept having to find relief in the emergency room.
 They would insert an N/G (nasogastric) tube into my stomach, give me enemas, experiment with intravenous medicines, inject Atropine… After a while, they’d create any concoction or cocktail they could think of.
 They too were frustrated, and also “suspicious,” since the relief inevitably came when they finally gave me the injection of a narcotic, along with anti-nausea medicine.